Photography

 A Morning Mindful Photo Walk of Dublin’s Doors

 Sunday morning’s are a quiet opportunity to explore Dublin’s doors… and a rare moment to enjoy solitude.
+Which makes them ideal for a mindful photo walk.

 Parnell Square